juxor/afaq/markdown/biblio.md

 Lenin, V. I., **Essential Works of Lenin**, Henry M. Christman (ed.), Bantam Books, New York, 1966.

 **The Lenin Anthology**, Robert C. Tucker (ed.), W.W.
-Norton & Company, New York, 1975.
+Norton &amp; Company, New York, 1975.

 **Will the Bolsheviks Maintain Power?**, Sutton Publishing Ltd, Stroud, 1997.

-**Left-wing Communism: An Infantile Disorder**, Lawrence & Wishart, London, 1947.
+**Left-wing Communism: An Infantile Disorder**, Lawrence &amp; Wishart, London, 1947.

 **The Immediate Tasks of the Soviet Government**, Progress Publishers, Moscow, 1970.

 **Six Thesis on the Immediate Tasks of the Soviet Government**, contained in **The Immediate Tasks of the Soviet Government**, Progress Publishers, Moscow, 1970, pp. 42-45.

 **The Threatening Catastrophe and How to Avoid It**, Martin Lawrence Ltd., undated.

 **Selected Works: In Three Volumes**, Progress Publishers, Moscow, 1975.

 Lenin, V. I., and Trotsky, Leon, **Kronstadt**, Monad Press, New York, 1986.